bo-yang/bo-yang.github.io/_posts/2014-04-30-fisher-vector-in-action-recognition.md

 ![Figure 3.
 Confusion matrix of all the 101 actions with STIP features.]({{ site.url }}/assets/images/confusionmat_101.png)

 The mean accurary of the fist 10 actions with DTF features was 90.6%, while the STIP was only 84.32%.
-The mean accuracy of the whole UCF 101 data(train/test list 1) was about 85%, about 8% higher than using BOV representation.
+The mean accuracy of the whole UCF 101 data(train/test list 1) was around 85%, about 8% higher than using BOV representation(internal test).
 And the best result I got with the ISA network on UCF 101 was only 58% last year.

 ### Conclusion